damolinx/vscode-macros/README.md

 There are a couple of details to keep in mind:

-* You cannot open the same workspace at the same time in two different VS Code instances.
-This may require you to reopen the workspace for your scenario in the **Extension Development Host** instance.
+* You cannot open the same workspace at the same time in two different IDE instances.
+You might need to close and reopen the workspace for your scenario in the **Extension Development Host** instance.

-* The macro you start the **Debug Macro** command on is not run automatically in the new instance unless it is defined as a startup macro, because the execution / repro context is unknown.
+* The macro you start the **Debug Macro** command on is not run automatically in the new instance, unless it is a startup macro, because the execution / repro context is unknown.

-Currently, there is no clear path to streamline this debugging flow.
+Currently, there is no clear path to streamline this flow.
 Ideally, the second instance would debug macros running in the first one, allowing you to debug macros without disturbing the current setup.

 [↑ Back to top](#table-of-contents)